githubmaxcs/githubmaxcs.github.io/portfolio/project1.md

 <p>67 rows × 5 columns</p>
 </div>

-Again, when we inspect the instances of missing values for the 'snow_depth' column, we find that the missing values are clustered according to month and year; otherwise the missing values are isolated instances.
+Again, when we inspect the instances of missing values for the `snow_depth` column, we find that the missing values are clustered according to month and year; otherwise the missing values are isolated instances.
 In fact, a lot of missing values are from October and November 1997.
 (Note: there are more missing values for `snow_depth` than `snowfall`.)
 In observing the days surrounding the missing values, most of the entries for `snow_depth` are 0.0.
 We can, again, return counts for each value in the `snow_depth` column, expecting that, of course, a majority of days do not have snow accumulation:

 ```python
 core_weather['snow_depth'].value_counts()